johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-05-04-ms-teams-direct-message-api/index.md

 This post will do two things:

 1. Describe how to set up a Power Automate workflow that sends a direct message to a user in Teams
-2. Describe how to trigger that workflow using the Teams Notification API
+2. Describe how to trigger that workflow using the Teams Notification API and Adaptive Card messages

 ## Setting up the Power Automate workflow